EngineersTools/e-lang/README.md

 elang is an experimental programming language that provides higher level abstractions specific to the needs of engineering disciplines.

 The best way to try elang is to install the VSCode extension.

+This is an alpha version and it should not be used in production.

+Documentation is being built on the GitHub repo whilst a documentation site is being prepared.